microsoft/fluentui/rfcs/convergence/authoring-stories.md

 ### 9. UX of stories

-#### default story
+#### first story is called default

 The first story in every component must be called `Default`.
 This story must support manipulation with [Controls](https://storybook.js.org/docs/react/essentials/controls).
+More details in [chapter 3](#3-should-controls-work-for-all-stories-or-only-for-generaldefault-one).

 #### appearence of stories